fenago/git/Lab_1.md

 **Task**

 As this is a new project, a new repository needs to be created.
-Use the git init command to create a repository.
+Use the `git init` command to create a repository.

 **Protip**

-After initialising a repository, a new hidden subdirectory called .git is created.
+After initialising a repository, a new hidden subdirectory called **.git** is created.
 This subdirectory contains the metadata that Git uses to store it's information.
 If you're interested in the details then use the command line to explore the contents.

 ### Step 2 - Git Status
 When a directory is part of a repository it is called a Working Directory.
 A working directory contains the latest downloaded version from the repository together with any changes that have yet to be committed.
 As you're working on a project, all changes are made in this working directory.

-You can view which files have changed between your working directory and what's been previously committed to the repository using the command git status.
+You can view which files have changed between your working directory and what's been previously committed to the repository using the command `git status`.

 The output of this command is called the "working tree status".